Layering (horticulture)

-Layering is the process whereby the branch of a tree, or other plant, produces roots and is separated from the original plant, becoming a new, separate plant.
+Layering is a vegetative propagation technique where the stem or branch of a plant is manipulated to promote root development while still attached to the parent plant.
+Once roots are established, the new plant can be detached from the parent and planted.
 Layering is utilized by horticulturists to propagate desirable plants.

 Natural layering typically occurs when a branch touches the ground, whereupon it produces adventitious roots.
 At a later stage the connection with the parent plant is severed and a new plant is produced as a result.

+Common types of layering include air or water layering, tip, Compound (serpentine), mound(stool), and air layering.

-The horticultural layering process typically involves wounding the target region to expose the inner stem and optionally applying rooting compounds.
+The horticultural layering process typically involves wounding the target region to expose the inner stem, called the inner cambium, and optionally applying rooting compounds.